 We didn't know it in 1991, but Escapade was an unintentional safe space for women who liked slash, believed it was okay to be sexual beings, were fannish, and believed that was okay too.

 Today the concept of "safe spaces" is ever-changing, and we often aren't sure we even know what it means.
-What *we* mean is that this family of friends that continually grows and changes is a crowd of adult women who know how to be adults, who have looked out for each other for the convention's entire history, who has worked out interesting new issues together as they have risen over time.
+What *we* mean is that this family of friends that continually grows and changes is a crowd of adult women who know how to be adults, who have looked out for each other for the convention's entire history, who have worked out interesting new issues together as they have risen over time.
 We think of Escapade as a "safe space" today too: a place where it's safe to share your opinions and have them tested and discussed; a place where some people will focus on the squee about their particular fandoms, while others will become engrossed in the meta of fandom, fan culture, even women's changing roles in all of this; a place where everyone should be respected, and where in our experience, if someone isn't being respected, other members will step in to help.

 We value attendees' feedback, especially that of newer members.
 What can we do continue to encourage personal responsibility without ever putting people's sense of safety or welcome in the back seat?